 stomach pain; or

 foul-smelling vaginal discharge.

-To make sure sulfanilamide vaginal is safe for you, tell your doctor if you have:
+To make sure AVC is safe for you, tell your doctor if you have:

 an allergy to sulfa drugs.

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether AVC will harm an unborn baby.
 Tell your doctor if you are pregnant.
 It may not be safe to use an applicator for vaginal medicine if you are more than 7 months pregnant.

 Sulfanilamide vaginal can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.